sandoche/burn-auction-dapp/README.md

 These endpoints will index events from the block number specified in `process.env.FIRST_AUCTION_BLOCK` to the latest block number in batches of 10000 blocks.

+In order to have the dApp work properly you will need a cron job to call these indexing endpoints ideally at every block, in practice every 30 seconds should be enough.

 ## Community

 The following chat channels and forums are a great spot to ask questions about Evmos: